Grounding Generated Videos in Feasible Plans via World Models: Discussion, Limitation, and Future Work

 \subsection{Limitations and Future Work}

 GVP-WM relies on learned world-model dynamics; in zero-shot settings, mismatches between the learned dynamics and the environment can lead to infeasible plans regardless of video quality.
 Although faster than sampling-based planners, GVP-WM still requires iterative test-time optimization, which may limit applicability in real-world settings.
 While GVP-WM is robust to motion blur, severely misaligned zero-shot video guidance can degrade performance relative to unguided planning.
-Future work includes extending GVP-WM to real-world robotic manipulation, where zero-shot video guidance is more likely to be in-distribution, as well as exploring hierarchical planning and policy distillation to improve scalability for long-horizon tasks.
+Future work includes extending GVP-WM to real-world robotic manipulation, where zero-shot video guidance is more likely to be in-distribution, as well as exploring hierarchical planning and policy distillation.